codebutler/farebot/README.md

 FareBot requires an NFC Android phone running 4.0.3 or later.

 Some newer devices do not support MIFARE Classic.
-MIFARE Classic is not an NFC-compliant card format, so can only be read with older phones with non-Broadcom chipsets.
+MIFARE Classic is not an NFC-compliant card format, so can only be read with phones with NXP chipsets.

 [0]: http://www.orcacard.com/
 [1]: https://www.clippercard.com/